 If you are interested in the medical field but would rather be solely responsible for administrative duties, this job may be for you.

 Healthcare office specialists will perform the administrative tasks that are crucial for every medical office’s survival.

-Office specialists duties may include greeting patients, scheduling appointments, maintaining updated and organized files, complete insurance forms correctly, and submit prescription orders to pharmacies.
+Office specialist’s duties may include greeting patients, scheduling appointments, maintaining updated and organized files, completing insurance forms correctly, and submitting prescription orders to pharmacies.